-In Williamson County, many people who are pulled over for minor traffic infractions, such as a broken taillight, are surprised to learn that their driver's license has been suspended.
-Driving while your license is invalid is a serious matter that jeopardizes your driving privileges and can result in significant financial implications.
+In Texas, many people who are pulled over for minor traffic infractions, such as a broken taillight, are surprised to learn that their driver’s license has been suspended.
+Driving while your license is invalid is a serious matter that jeopardizes your driving privileges and can result in significant financial consequences.
 Most people will find that it is in their interests financially to hire an experienced lawyer to resolve the current and underlying legal matters arising from driving with a suspended, revoked or invalid license.

 Why Was My License Suspended?

 In Texas, there are many circumstances under which an individual’s license can be suspended.
 Unfortunately, if you move and neglect to update your address with the Department of Public Safety (DPS), you may never even learn of your suspension.
 Some of the more common reasons DPS can suspend your license include: